Visiting the Slovenian capital? Here are the best things to do in Ljubljana that you shouldn’t miss.

 I had a feeling it would be like any other capital; Crowded with a capital C, busy, a bit impersonal.
 But I was SO wrong.
-Gosh.
-Twist my arm.

-Ljubljana is like the CUTEST little capital I’ve ever been to.
+Ljubljana is the CUTEST little capital I’ve been to.
 Ever.
-Only 280,000 people live here, and during the summer they’re all in the streets playing cards, chatting to neighbors or drinking coffee at one of the gazillion cafes around town.
+Only 280,000 people live here, and during the summer they’re all in the streets playing cards, chatting to neighbours or drinking coffee at one of the gazillion cafes around town.

 Yes, Ljubljana was love at first sight.
 And I felt right at home in this adorable little capital.